 Relief Factor is available for purchase only on its official website. it’s not available on popular online retail stores like Amazon, Walmart, and GNC.
 On the company’s official website, the single order of Relief factor for one month’s supply costs you $93.95 for 60 packets, including shipping charges.

 Compared to other pain relief supplements out there, with almost the same ingredients, Relief Factor is quite expensive.
 However, if you want to subscribe and save 20% you can join their subscription program for a monthly charge.

 Also in their subscription & save they have an option called QuickStart Program if you prefer to join this program you will get your first order for $19.95 with an auto-ship program that costs $79.95 monthly.

 Final Verdict on Relief Factor Side Effects

 The Relief Factor doesn’t have any side effects for most people.
-The reason behind this is their ingredients, most of which had strong evidence for its effectiveness.
+The reason behind this is their ingredients, most of which had strong evidence for their effectiveness.
 But for some people who are intolerant to it, the Relief Factor may cause mild nausea, constipation, and even vomiting.

 Compared to other pain relief supplements with almost the same ingredients, the Relief Factor is a bit too overpriced.
-But, in case you are looking for a supplement that contains ingredients that are well researched, the Relief Factor is worth looking at.
+But, in case you are looking for a supplement that contains ingredients that are well-researched, the Relief Factor is worth looking at.

 That was all from us for Relief Factor side effects.
 Now we would love to listen to you.
 What do you think of the Relief Factor?
 Which pain relief supplement worked best for you by far?
 Do let us know using the discussion box.